 The best first step towards ensuring Data Security is to use Spotless Data's Machine Learning Filters.

 Data security has never been so important as it is today.
-In the European Union the soon to be passed General Data Protection Regulation (GDPR) is particularly strict in terms of legal compliance, demanding that any organisation will need to protect the data of its users under this law.
-Any business with a website on the World Wide Web (Internet) will also have to comply with the many other data and privacy laws throughout the world in order to legally operate.
+In the European Union, the soon to be passed General Data Protection Regulation (GDPR) is particularly strict in terms of legal compliance, demanding that any organisation will need to protect the data of its users under this law.
+Any business with a website on the World Wide Web (Internet) will also have to comply with the many other data and privacy laws throughout the world to legally operate.

 One of the keys to achieving data security is to classify data according to importance.
-For instance, your latest algorithm or secret manufacturing process details, such as a food recipe, or indeed any kind of intellectual property, is likely to require a higher level of data security than statistics about the number of visitors to your website.
-Yet if your data are chaotic and badly organised, because the data quality is not there, it is hard to know which data require greater security and even harder to actually assign these more valuable data the higher security levels they require.
+For instance, your latest algorithm or secret manufacturing process details, such as a food recipe, or indeed any intellectual property, is likely to require a higher level of data security than statistics about the number of visitors to your website.
+Yet if your data are chaotic and badly organised because the data quality is not there, it is hard to know which data require greater security and even harder to assign these more valuable data the higher security levels they require.

-Another important area when it comes to data security are data breaches.
-This is something we at Spotless are very aware of and take very seriously indeed when it comes to the data you upload to our browseable API, as we know how important, valuable and private any data you send to us really are.
+Another important area when it comes to data security is data breaches.
+This is something we at Spotless are very aware of and take very seriously indeed when it comes to the data you upload to our browseable API, as we know how important, valuable and private any data you send to us are.